 8 months before and after acne treatment

-Pregnancy-Safe Acne Treatments:
+Pregnancy-Safe Acne Treatments

-Glycolic acid — Glycolic acid is an alpha-hydroxy acid (AHA) that gently exfoliates the skin by removing excess oil, debris, and dead skin cells from clogged pores.
+• Glycolic acid — Glycolic acid is an alpha-hydroxy acid (AHA) that gently exfoliates the skin by removing excess oil, debris, and dead skin cells from clogged pores.
 According to the American College of Obstetricians and Gynecologists, glycolic acid products can be used during pregnancy.
-However, before using any glycolic acid, it is best to consult with your dermatologist or obstetrician to ensure it is safe to use during pregnancy.
+However, before using any glycolic acid, consult your dermatologist or obstetrician to ensure it is safe during pregnancy.

 23 female accutane 3 months FRONT MGwatermark 1